Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 ## Troubleshooting

-When you’re running a function app, you want to be prepared for any issues that may arise, from 4xx errors to trigger failures.
-Following information is available for troubleshooting those issues [Diagnostics](https://learn.microsoft.com/en-us/azure/azure-functions/functions-diagnostics).
+- When you’re running a function app, you want to be prepared for any issues that may arise, from 4xx errors to trigger failures.
+Follow the link for information on troubleshooting those issues [Diagnostics](https://learn.microsoft.com/en-us/azure/azure-functions/functions-diagnostics).

-If you run into any performance related issues, please follow [Troubleshooting high CPU usage issues](https://learn.microsoft.com/troubleshoot/sql/database-engine/performance/troubleshoot-high-cpu-usage-issues).
+- If you run into any performance related issues, You can use the steps described in [Troubleshooting high CPU usage issues](https://learn.microsoft.com/troubleshoot/sql/database-engine/performance/troubleshoot-high-cpu-usage-issues) to troubleshoot.